University of Texas School of Public Health Policies and Procedures

 Applicants must submit to and favorably complete a designated criminal background check as a requirement of admission.
 Please note that an offer of admission is not official or final until the criminal background check(s) is received and deemed favorable.
 Admission may be denied or rescinded due to an unfavorable background check.

-Additionally, agencies where students pursue their Applied Practice Experience or Practicum may require that students placed in their agencies pass an additional criminal background check before being allowed to work in their facilities.
+Additionally, agencies where students pursue their Applied Practice Experience may require that students placed in their agencies pass an additional criminal background check before being allowed to work in their facilities.
 Students will bear the responsibility and costs associated with any background check.

 Academic Advisement Policy